Background

 • Exposure to high (acute) concentrations of salt is deadly to fish and amphibians but lower (chronic) concentrations affect how they reproduce, grow, and thrive.

 • Reducing the abundance and biodiversity of microscopic plants and animals.
-This has a cascading effect on the rest of the food web
+This has a cascading effect on the rest of the food web.

 Zooplankton (think evil Plankton from Spongebob Square pants) really get the worst of it.
 But real Plankton are not evil at all.
 Zooplankton forms an important part of the food web that feeds Lake Simcoe’s fish like lake trout and whitefish.